Poland and Hungary chart different roads to accessing EU funds

 The Commission has approved Poland's plan for spending the money but says the money will only flow once Poland backtracks on changes in the country’s judiciary that undermine judges’ independence and impartiality.

-That has created a rift between the main party of the coalition government, Law and Jutice (PiS), and its smaller partner, United Poland.
+That has created a rift between the main party of the coalition government, Law and Justice (PiS), and its smaller partner, United Poland.

 Facing a year of economic downturn, the dragging war in neighbouring Ukraine, and, above all, an election, PiS is keen to unlock the funds even if it were to work with the opposition to pass legislation fixing problems with the country’s judiciary.